LDraw Primitives Reference

 4-4disc

-To avoid matrix arithmetic problems in some renderers, the third dimension ({y} in the default orientation) of two-dimensional primitives should be given a scaling factor of 1.
+To avoid matrix arithmetic problems in some renderers, the third dimension ({y} in the default orientation) of two-dimensional primitives must be given a non-zero scaling factor.

 LDraw circles are normally formed of 16-sided polygons (hexdecagons) - the regular resolution.
 For larger elements, where scaling-up of hexadecagons would give too angular an appearance, a series of high resolution primitives based on a 48-sided polygon are available.
 These may also be used for parts not well suited to a 16-fold symmetry.